Customer Service Representatives

 3. Working with AI tools

-Before AI came into play, sales reps either waited for feedback or made educated guesses.
+Before AI came into play, customer service reps either waited for feedback or made educated guesses.
 Quality checks were reactive.
-This means minor mistakes can turn into significant roadblocks.
+This means minor mistakes could turn into significant roadblocks.

-Here, live sales rep coaching tools like Salesken.ai can do the magic.
-While a sales representative is on a customer call, the tool prompts them to stay on track during the call.
+Here, real-time coaching tools like Salesken can enable representatives to stay on track during the call.

 4. Hybrid workflows

-The conventional method of connecting with customers is now a big No!
+The conventional method of connecting with customers does not work.
 Previously, it was either the bot or the customer representative.
 Nothing in between.
-This made the customer's sales journey disjointed.
+This made the customer's journey disjointed.

-This made customers repeat themselves.
+This made customers raise multiple tickets for the same issue.
 Naturally, the CSRs also got annoyed.
 Tickets got longer, and the transition from automation to human escalation felt never-ending.

 5. Shift from reactive to proactive services